 6. Managerial Remuneration:

-Private companies are not required to comply with the provisions related to managerial remuneration, whereas public companies need to comply with these provisions.
+Private companies are relieved from the provisions regarding managerial remuneration whereas public companies are bound by these provisions.

 7. Corporate Social Responsibility (CSR):